 A little light reading.

-Curious Reading Club is still new, so the list of books we've shared with our members in the past isn't long.
-But here are our most recent picks.
+Curious Reading Club is still pretty new, so we don't have an extremely long list of books we've shared with our members in the past.
+But here are the books we’ve picked in the past.

 October 2024